 Fiberglass-reinforced plastic (FRP) as a Material Option for Highway Sound Barriers

 In the search for materials that strike the right balance between efficiency, durability, and sustainability, Fiberglass-Reinforced Plastic (FRP) has emerged as a compelling option for highway sound barriers.
-Its unique combination of properties make it suitable for noise attenuation while addressing many of the concerns associated with traditional materials.
+Its unique combination of properties makes it suitable for noise attenuation while addressing many of the concerns associated with traditional materials.

 Characteristics of FRP